 Kecak: Watching This Traditional Performance Is A Bali Must Do

 Heading to Bali?
-You must watch a kecak performance!
+You must watch a kecak!

 What is kecak?

 Kecak is a form of Balinese dance and music drama.
 It originated in the 1930s in Bali and is performed primarily by men.
-Also known as the Ramayana Monkey Chant, the piece, performed by a circle of 150 or more performers wearing a checked cloth around their waists, percussively chanting “cak" and throwing up their arms, depicts a battle from the Ramayana where the monkey-like Vanara helped Prince Rama fight the evil King Ravana.
+Also known as the Ramayana Monkey Chant, the piece is performed by a circle of 150 or more performers wearing checked cloth around their waists.
+They percussively chant "cak" and throw up their arms.
+The performance depicts a battle from the Ramayana where the monkey-like Vanara helped Prince Rama fight the evil King Ravana.
 However, Kecak has roots in sanghyang, a trance-inducing exorcism dance.